Taming Enterprise Complexity

 Re-using Components

-One of the main principles when designing for a system like this is re-usability.
-Content components, dynamic feeds, administration interfaces and other elements need to flexible enough to be carried over operating systems and contexts - such as a social platform and an official city website.
+Content components, dynamic feeds, admin interfaces, and other elements need to be flexible enough to work across operating systems and contexts - such as a social platform and an official city website.

 Ensuring Consistency

-Users like to interact with specific patterns when on web, iOS or Android, which means the central design system needs to both adapt to cross-platform expectations while keeping the core feeling.
+Users like to interact with familiar patterns when on web, iOS or Android, which means the central design system needs to both adapt to platform-specific patterns and keep the CITIES soul intact.

-Basically everyone can be a user but from a different point of view with different goals in different products.
+The fact that everyone can be a user, but in a different context and with different goals in mind, is a challenge in itself.

 Illustration of a female using a smartphone.